connorjs/dotfiles/README.md

 Welcome to my dotfiles repo!
 In this repo you will find my public configurations including an install script.

-If you have tips/tricks/etc, I'd love to hear them!
+If you have tips/tricks/etc, I’d love to hear them!
 Cheers

 ## TL;DR